 Atheists commemorating the season as a holiday in an attempt to hijack it from Christians is as stupid as it is pointless.
-One moron a few years ago chimed in with following disingenuous rationalization: “Let’s take it back and do it better!”
+One moron a few years ago chimed in with the following disingenuous rationalization: “Let’s take it back and do it better!”
 Are you fucking high?
 Take it back from them?
 Do it better?
 What color is the sky in your world?
 Do you really believe that you’re actually going to change anything by putting a tree in your living room with Charles Darwin ornaments hanging from it?
-Yeah, sure.
-Let’s all get on board with this plan and we’ll get Christmas back in a few hundred years.
+Moron.

 First, not every atheist is a former Christian and as such they don’t want the holiday back.
 (They never had it in the first place.)
 But it wouldn’t happen in 1000 years even if they did.
 Get a clue.
 Christians neither know nor care how atheists celebrate or distort the holiday.
 But even if they did, all you’d be doing is emboldening them to protect what is theirs (and yes, it is theirs), plus you’d be perpetrating all that is wrong with religion AND the holiday.
 Why don’t you shoot yourself in the other foot too?